call518/EYWA-on-Vagrant/README.md

     [on 2-EYWA-Router-1]# ssh 10.0.0.5 (IP-Address of 2-Ubuntu(EYWA)-1)
-    [on 2-Ubuntu(EYWA)-1]# ping 8.8.8.8 (Test Outbound-Networking on VM) [on 2-Ubuntu(EYWA)-1]# arp -n (Get IP/Mac of Gateway-VR)
+    [on 2-Ubuntu(EYWA)-1]# ping 8.8.8.8 (Test Outbound-Networking on VM) [on 2-Ubuntu(EYWA)-1]# arp -n (Get IP/Mac of Gateway-VR) (ARP Result of Default-Gateway)
+       10.0.0.1 --> 02:00:0a:00:00:01
+                OR
+       10.0.0.1 --> 02:00:0a:00:00:04
     ```

+ * Re-Connect(SSH) to all VMs though Live EYWA-Virtual-Router, and re-run ping test.
+ * Delete(Trash) one EYWA-Router that working as Default-Gateway by ARP-Result.
+    * Select that EYWA-Virtual-Router on "Virtual Machines" Tab, then Destroy it.
+ * Ping test to be resumed.
+    * After ARP Refresh, ping test of all VMs is resumed.
+(Failover)

 + In addition, try the add / delete as you want.